pellcorp/creality-wiki/docs/cartographer.md

     - [Cartographer Threshold Scan](#cartographer-threshold-scan)
     - [Cartographer Touch Calibration](#cartographer-touch-calibration)

-If you are running calibration for a printer that has previously been calibrated, the following SAVE_CONFIG sections **must** be removed before redoing these calibrations:
+If you are running calibration for a printer that has previously been calibrated, the following SAVE_CONFIG sections **must** be removed from the bottom of the printer.cfg (if they exist) before redoing these calibrations:

 - `[scanner model default]`